johanberntsson/PunyInform/documentation/technical/techreport.md

 # Grammar

 The standard actions of PunyInform are defined in grammar.h.
-By default only the most essential actions are included, but different addional subsets can be enabled by defining the OPTIONAL_EXTENDED_VERBSET, OPTIONAL_EXTENDED_METAVERBS, OPTIONAL_PROVIDE_UNDO, and DEBUG constants.
+By default only the most essential actions are included, but different additional subsets can be enabled by defining the OPTIONAL_EXTENDED_VERBSET, OPTIONAL_EXTENDED_METAVERBS, OPTIONAL_PROVIDE_UNDO, and DEBUG constants.

 For more detail and a list of standard actions defined for each subset, see the PunyInform manual.